 Get Legal Help and Advice

-If you believe you are a victim of sexual harassment or feel an employer has violated your rights, please contact the Law Offices of Joseph & Norinsberg.
-Their lawyers will provide an honest assessment of the strengths and weaknesses of your case.
+If you believe you are a victim of sexual harassment or feel an employer has violated your rights, please contact the NYC Law Offices of Joseph & Norinsberg LLC.
+Their NYC sexual harassment lawyers will provide an honest assessment of the strengths and weaknesses of your case.
 If your case merits going to court, the attorneys at the Law Offices of Joseph & Norinsberg will work diligently to help you find the justice you deserve.
 Contact the Law Offices of Joseph & Norinsberg at (212) JUSTICE or at firstname.lastname@example.org for a free initial consultation.